KazKozDev/dataset-creator/README.md

 ## Learn More

 **[Beyond the Hype: Open Problems in Synthetic Data for AI](https://medium.com/@kazkozdev/beyond-the-hype-open-problems-in-synthetic-data-for-ai-d908a5f1ed5e)** — Deep dive into challenges and opportunities in synthetic data generation.
+A Comprehensive Guide to the Challenges Shaping the Future of Synthetic Data Generation (2024–2025 Research).

 ---